 Cartagena, or Cartagena de Indias (Cartagena of the Indies) as it is officially known, is the jewel in Colombia’s cultural crown.
 Perched on the Caribbean shore with its Spanish-era fort and walls protecting it, Cartagena is one of the oldest cities in the Western Hemisphere and an important part of the country’s booming tourism industry.

 Renowned for its history, cuisine, culture, and a unique South American/Caribbean vibe, Cartagena blends old with new and city hustle and bustle with smooth relaxation — all in a sensual atmosphere rivaling that of Rio and Buenos Aires.
+Here are the top things to do in Cartagena, Columbia.

-Much of the Old City of Cartagena retains its 16th and 17th century architecture and charm, along with 11 kilometers of fortified walls.
-These extensive fortifications were built to protect this vital port in Spain’s New World empire.
 Within the walls are the three main neighborhoods of the historic Old City: Centro, where the Cathedral of Cartagena, the Government Palace, and mansions for the wealthy are located; San Diego, a middle-class enclave where merchants and craftsmen lived; and Getsemaní, a suburban district where artisans and slaves toiled and lived.

-2. Experience Colombian Cuisine
+2. Taste Colombian Cuisine

 Many restaurants here have their own twist on this Latin American favorite, using cooked shrimp in place of raw.
 And then there’s the coconut rice.
 Arroz con coco, as it is known, is more of a rice pilaf, golden brown in color with chunks of coconut.
 Often served with fish and plantains, it’s a must-try.

 3. La Popa Monastery

 Located atop the highest point in the city, La Popa Monastery affords panoramic views of the area and is perhaps the most-visited site in Cartagena.
 Built in the early 17th century, the monastery has served intermittently as a religious sanctuary as well as a military outpost due to its strategic location.

-4. Walk in the Footsteps of Gabriel García Márquez
+4. Walk In The Footsteps Of Gabriel García Márquez

 A giant in 20th century literature and a Colombian literary icon, Gabriel García Márquez drew much inspiration from Cartagena for his magic-realism novels.
 He loved the city so much he kept a house here, though he spent much time in Mexico City during his most formative years.